Johnny (2018 film)

-Johnny is a 2018 Indian Tamil-language action thriller film directed by Vetriselvan and produced by Thiagarajan.
+Johnny is a 2018 Indian Tamil-language action thriller film directed by Pa.
+Vetriselvan and produced and written by Thiagarajan.
 The film stars Prashanth and Sanchita Shetty, with Prabhu, Anandaraj, Ashutosh Rana, Aathma Patrick, and Sayaji Shinde amongst others in supporting roles.
-Johnny got mixed reviews by film critics and audience.
-The film is a remake of 2007 Hindi film Johnny Gaddaar which itself was an uncredited adaptation of the 1963 French film Symphonie Pour Un Massacre (The Corrupt) by Jacques Deray which in turn was based on the 1962 French crime novel Les Mystifies by Alain Reynaud Fourton.
+It is a remake of the 2007 Hindi film Johnny Gaddaar.
+The film was released on 14 December 2018.

 Plot

 Shakthi (Prashanth), Jaishankar (Prabhu), Prakash (Anandaraj), Ram (Ashutosh Rana), and Shiva (Aathma Patrick) are partners in a happening club in town.
 One day, Shiva goes to Kochi to strike a financial deal with Kalyan (Sayaji Shinde), an intelligent cop.
-Meanwhile, Shakthi and Ramya (Sanchita Shetty), who are in love with each other, hatch a plan to leave the country without informing anyone.
-Later, the partners get the shock of their life when they learn about Shiva's demise, followed by a few more assassinations.
+Meanwhile, Shakthi and Ramya (Sanchita Shetty), who are in love, hatch a plan to leave the country without informing anyone.
+Later, the partners get the shock of their lives when they learn about Shiva's demise, followed by a few more assassinations.
 Finally, Shakthi settles scores with all his partners and pursues his dream of settling down in Canada with Ramya.